-- Winners will be responsible for securing reprint permission from the original publisher and a revised foreword by the nominating writer.
+- Winners will be responsible for securing reprint permission from the original publisher and a revised foreword (if desired) by the nominating writer.
 (We will work with you on editing the foreword.)

 - Entrants are responsible for keeping the press informed of changes in address or contact e-mail.